30.04.20244 min read

 Process managers enhance Node.js applications by allowing:

-• Monitoring running services locally and in production
+• Monitoring the running services locally and in production

 • Logging metrics